 How These Regulations Compare

-The five US regulations cover overlapping technology but make different structural choices.
+The six US regulations cover overlapping technology but make different structural choices.
 Two comparison surfaces below — terminology taxonomy and the operational comparison table — give employers and HR tech vendors the at-a-glance view that no single statute provides.
 Protected class coverage also varies — NYC LL 144's audit is narrow (sex and race/ethnicity) while CA FEHA, IL HB 3773, and federal Title VII cover substantially broader categories; for the full protected-class matrix across regulations, see our AI bias auditing methodology page.

 AEDT vs ADMT vs ADS vs PDA vs ADM: The Terminology That Matters

-Five terms appear across the US regulations, each with a different scope.
+Six terms appear across the US regulations, each with a different scope.
 Tool classification is the first compliance question, not the last — because a single tool can fall under multiple definitional buckets with different compliance obligations attached.

 - AEDT (Automated Employment Decision Tool) — NYC LL 144's narrow definition.
 Covers tools that substantially assist or replace human judgment in hiring or promotion decisions.
 Employment-specific.
 The substantial-assist/replace test (rely exclusively, weigh more heavily, or use to overrule human judgment) is what brings a tool into scope.